CYBAVO/android_wallet_sdk_sample/docs/transaction.md

 - Solana Sign Message
 - Legacy Sign Message for EVM Compatible Currency

-In order to help the caller be more cautious before signing, it required to get an action token then pass to sign message API to verify.
+In order to help the caller be more cautious before signing, it is required to get an action token then pass to sign message API to verify.
 - The sample code snippet for `signMessage()`:
 ```java
 /**